Chief Keef’s Net Worth: Cars, House, Salary, Biography, Assets (Updated: 2024)

 One of Chief Keef’s competitors from Englewood, known by the stage name “Lil’ JoJo,” was alleged to have been killed by an assassin for money when he was just 17 years old.
 Due to the investigation that followed, it was learned that Chief Keef had been breaking his parole by going to a shooting range and firing a weapon.
 He was ultimately given a juvenile jail sentence of two months in 2013.

 A promotion company also filed a $75,000 lawsuit against Chief Keef in 2013 after he skipped a concert in London, England.
 The complaint was disregarded, and a judge ultimately ordered him to make restitution of $230,000 to the promotion business.
 For the remainder of the year, he was detained for parole violations, speeding, and public marijuana use.
-Over the ensuing years, Keef was sued for skipping other gigs, and he was also detained for public marijuana use, DUI, and reportedly robbing producer Ramsay Tha Great.
+Over the ensuing years, Keef was sued for skipping other gigs, and he was also jailed for public marijuana use, DUI, and reportedly robbing producer Ramsay Tha Great.

 In court, Chief Keef has battled several child support claims.
 Throughout his life, he has fathered three children, and in some circumstances, a DNA test was necessary to determine whether or not he was the biological father.
 He was given a warrant for his arrest after failing to show up in court in at least one instance where child support claims were involved.
-He named one of his sons “FilmOn Dot Com” to promote his new album and record label, which sparked yet another controversy.
+He named one of his sons “FilmOn Dot Com” to promote his new album and record label, which sparked another controversy.

 Several members of Chief Keef’s family, including his stepbrother and his cousin, have perished as a result of gang warfare.